ruitian-olivia/IGI-DL/README.md

 cd model_training/image_based
 python resnet18_MLP_Y_main.py img_resnet18 2e-4 1e-4 300 30 --mlp_hidden 512 256 256
 ```
+The first argument ('img_resnet18') represents the name of the trained model, the second argument (2e-4) represents the learning rate, the third argument (1e-4) represents the weight decay, the fourth argument (300) represents the number of epochs, the fifth argument (30) represents the number of patience, and the last argument (--mlp_hidden 512 256 256) represents the dimension of MLP hidden layers.

 - ViT
 ```bash
 cd model_training/image_based
 python ViT_MLP_Y_main.py img_ViT 2e-4 1e-4 300 30 8 64 256 --mlp_hidden 512 256 256
 ```
+The first argument ('img_ViT') represents the name of the trained model, the second argument (2e-4) represents the learning rate, the third argument (1e-4) represents the weight decay, the fourth argument (300) represents the number of epochs, the fifth argument (30) represents the number of patience, the sixth argument (8) represents the attention heads number, the seventh argument (64) represents the dimension of head, the eighth argument (256) represents the dimension of hidden features, and the last argument (--mlp_hidden 512 256 256) represents the dimension of MLP hidden layers.

 ##### Graph-based models